ProjectWiseOwl/wiseowl/README.md

 WiseOwl Project is initiated by the developers of The WiseOwl Inc. and will be released once the framework is developed.

-Expected release date: 10 June 2023
+Expected release date: 10 August 2023

 ## Developers